-By 1991, Reba McEntire had established herself as a bona fide country superstar.
+By 1991, Reba McEntire had established herself as a bona fide country music superstar.
 She already had a whopping 15 studio albums under her belt.
-Those included an amazing eight gold albums in a row.
+Those included an incredible eight gold albums in a row.

 She proudly owned a Grammy and countless ACM and CMA awards.
 Her 1990 album Rumor Has It was well on its way to its current platinum status.
 And on top of that, she launched her acting career with the 1990 film Tremors.

-By all accounts, Reba owned the title of country’s queen.
+By all accounts, Reba owned the title of country music's queen.
 But in the early hours of March 16, 1991, a devastating tragedy changed her life and career forever.

 McEntire and her band were in San Diego, Cali. for a private performance for IBM executives.
-Because the crew had another performance the next night all the way in Indiana, the band chartered two private planes for transportation.
+Because the crew had another concert the next night in Indiana, the group chartered two private planes for transportation.

 Suffering from a bout of bronchitis, McEntire and then-husband/manager Narvel Blackstock hung back in California for the night.
 They planned on taking another plane later in the day.

 The Los Angeles Times detailed what happened next.
-The first plane took off from a small airstrip around 1:45 a.m.
-It carried seven members of McEntire’s band, plus her tour manager, the pilot and co-pilot.
-And a second plane carrying two more members of her band left just three minutes later.
+The first plane took off from Brown Field around 1:45 a.m.
+It carried seven members of McEntire's band, plus her tour manager, the pilot, and co-pilot.
+And a second plane carrying two more band members left just three minutes later.

 Pilots on the second plane said they lost contact with the first plane not long after takeoff, but didn't see any sign of trouble.
 Likewise, a San Diego air traffic controller was in the middle of communicating with the pilot when the signal dropped.

-Neither realized it at the time, but a terrible tragedy befell the first plane.
+Neither realized it at the time, but a terrible tragedy occurred on the first plane.
 About 10 minutes after takeoff, the aircraft clipped the side of Otay Mountain, dumping its fuel and cartwheeling across the range.

 Yet, as the debris went on, investigators found the band and crew, whose bodies had been so traumatized they were unidentifiable.
-All 10 people aboard the plane perished.
+All ten people aboard the plane perished.

 The FAA diverted the second plane, which was headed for a fuel stop in Amarillo, Texas.
 Instead, they went towards Nashville, stopping for fuel in Memphis.
 That's where the pilots told them about the wreck.

-At 2:30 in the morning, McEntire’s pilot called her hotel room to speak to Narvel.
-He quickly left the room to go visit the pilot, eventually returning to tell Reba what they knew.
+At 2:30 in the morning, the country singer's pilot called her hotel room to speak to Narvel.
+He quickly left the room to visit the pilot, eventually returning to tell Reba what they knew.

-Though they originally hoped for survivors, the grisly crash scene painted a stark reality.
+Though they initially hoped for survivors, the grisly crash scene painted a stark reality.
 Blackstock notified the families of the fallen immediately.
-They didn’t want the families to hear it on the news.
-The band also cancelled several upcoming tour dates.
+They didn't want the families to hear it on the news.
+The band also canceled several upcoming tour dates.